Q: What “type” of church is this?

 You can park at the Reeves center at 14th and U St NW for free on Sunday mornings, which is a brisk 20 minute walk to the church.
 The church encourages taking public transportation, walking, biking and carpooling for the sake of the environment (and for your health).
 Please review Lincoln Temple Map_2012 to see which streets are available for off street parking.

 Q: Is the church near Metro?

-Yes, for many years and proud of it.
+Yes, you can join and serve.
+Lincoln Temple has been an open and affirming congregation (ONA) for many years and proud of it.
 At Lincoln Temple we welcome gay and straight people into the congregation and ministry and to the responsibilities and joys of discipleship and full participation in all sacraments.
 That practice has been so much a part of the church that it was not until 2014 that we realized we did not have the official Open and Affirming (ONA) status with the United Church of Christ (UCC).
 To be sure that our practices and official status were aligned, the congregation unanimously adopted an Open and Affirming statement on November 16, 2014 and our status is now officially recognized by the UCC.